mukhamadazistholib/marinegeo.github.io/standards.md

 ## Field names

 Field names should be simple short and descriptive.
 Avoid spaces, special characters, or symbols in the field name.
-Use under_scores or CamelCase instead of having spaces in the field name.
+Use under_scores or <a href="https://en.wikipedia.org/wiki/Camel_case">Camel Case</a> instead of having spaces in the field name.

 Good: